mucommander/mucommander/readme.txt

   manage themes
 - Mac OS X and KDE: 'Delete' can now move files to the system's trash (enabled by default), and open or empty the trash
+- Zip files can now be modified 'on-the-fly' as if they were regular directories (on local and SMB filesystems)
+- Smart encoding detection used for Zip files, text viewer and editor

 Improvements:
 - Added 'Go to' buttons to 'Edit bookmarks', 'Edit credentials' and 'Show open